OBOFoundry/purl.obolibrary.org/provision/PROVISION_README.md

 Create elastic ip (VPC) and use its allocation_id aws/vars.tf

 Note: A default elastic ip has already been created for region us-east-1
-      It can be used if unused.
+      It can be used if not associated to an instance.

 ```sh
 variable eip_alloc_id {